-Today, some six-and-a-half decades later, I can blend with ease this old body into that fresh leggy boy’s body as he walks so slowly among the grass-hoppers.
+Today, some six-and-a-half decades later, I can blend with ease this old body of mine into that fresh, leggy boy’s body, as he walks so slowly among his grass-hoppers, crickets and ladybirds.

 I can be with his mild boy brain, I can share in his thoughtless thoughts.
 I can thrill to his surprise as he focuses at millimetre level, closer than my old eyes will function unaided today.

-And though those insects are no more, and most of their species descendents are no more, I can burn with an incandescent overflowing gratitude for their little lives, and for mine, as it begins its decline
+Though those insects are no more, and though most of their species descendents are no more, I still burn!